 Some people do not like you to touch them.
 At its most acute, this dislike of human contact can become fear.
 It is a phobia of being touched and there are many reasons you might develop it.

 Meeting a new person, most of us shake hands.
 Or introduce ourselves in some way.
 But for many of us, these simple gestures can be nerve-racking and embarrassing.
 If you suffer from a phobia of being touched, you feel uncomfortable if someone tries to shake your hand or pat you on the shoulder.

-Some people develop a phobia of being hugged by their partners or children.
+Some people develop a fear of being hugged by their partners or children.
 And in the past, the ability to communicate was a matter of life and death.
 Our ancestors had no way to communicate their wants and needs without the use of touch.
 The fear of being touched is an atavism.

 There are various reasons an individual may develop this type of phobia.
 But the most common reason is that they have a strong fear of people touching them.
 In ways that they find uncomfortable.

 The fear of being touched can be intense for some people.
 It can paralyze them from acting.
 In some cases, it has been shown that a person who suffers from agoraphobia will avoid contact with people that they would have frequent interaction with.
 They will hold off and spend time on their own.
 This can mean the person will not leave their home.

-Another reason people develop a phobia of something like this can be the result of their upbringing.
+It can be the result of their upbringing too.
 Many cases have been brought forth where a young child is introduced to a new object or situation and they become afraid of it.
-It has been common for young children to become afraid of animals when they are introduced to them.
+It is common for young children to become afraid of animals when they are introduced to them.

-Phobias can develop for various reasons.
-The main reason someone would develop a phobia of being touched is that they have a deep fear of rejection.
+Common phobias can develop for various reasons.
+The main reason someone would develop a specific phobia of being touched is that they have a deep fear of rejection.
 Rejection is something that we all have experienced at some point in our lives.